Building a press

 The press is mounted on a mobile bench, screwed into position from below; so in effect it is a desktop printing press.

-Total cost, minus the bench: 4 x L brackets £5; wooden screw and screwbox £30; a few screws and some wood glue.
-But a fair amount of space, time, stored wood, the right tools, and a lot of tolerance from my family.
+Total materials cost, minus the bench: 4 x L brackets £5; wooden screw and screwbox £40; wood for the platen, kitchen work-surface, £60; a few screws and some wood glue.
+But a fair amount of space, a lot of time, stored wood, the right tools, and a lot of wood shavings and tolerance from my family.

 Test printing, on 13 May 2021, using oil-based ink on slightly dampened 160 gsm paper gave good results.
-A heavier platen will probably be better results over a larger area.
+A heavier platen will probably bring better results over a larger area.